GNU GLOBAL source code tagging system

 - Available from diverse environments

-Then we decided that we should make a pure tagging system which can be called from diverse environments.
+Then we decided that we should make a pure tagging system which can be called from diverse tools.

 - Applicable to a large-scale project